-Not enough brushing: If you don’t clean your dog’s teeth regularly, plaque and tartar start to build up.
-This attracts bacteria, which can cause bad breath and gum disease.
+- Not enough brushing: make sure you clean your dog’s teeth regularly to stop plaque and tartar build-up.
+These attract bacteria which can be smelly and can lead to gum disease

 How can I improve my dog’s bad breath?

-Put a treat on the toothbrush – so they get a reward when you brush
+- Pop a treat on the toothbrush: to reward them when you brush

-Give lots of praise – to help put them at ease
+- Lots of praise: to put them at ease

-Inflamed gums – look for a dark red line where the gum meets the teeth.
+- Inflamed gums: a dark red line where the gum meets the teeth

-Receding gums – where the root of the tooth becomes exposed.
+- Receding gums: where the root of the tooth is exposed

-Yellow or brown deposits around the teeth – normally noticeable on the upper canines first – these teeth aren’t used for chewing so don’t get cleaned naturally.
-Lift your dog’s upper lip to check.
+- Yellow or brown deposits round the teeth: usually noticeable on the upper canines first as these aren’t used for chewing.
+Try lifting up your dog’s lip to check.

 How often should I clean my dog’s teeth?